-In this outcome, the term "similarity" and the symbol "~" are both social conventions of the mathematics the students are learning and, as such, both are something that the teacher must tell the student.
-Identifying and describing patterns of proportionality between the side lengths of 2-D shapes as well as the relationship between interior angles is the foundation of the students' construction of understanding.
-This type of learning requires students to work concretely, pictorially, orally, in writing, and symbolically.
-It also requires that students share their ideas with classmates and reflect upon how the ideas and understandings of others relate to, inform, and clarify what students individually understand.
-In this type of learning, the teacher does not tell the students how to do the mathematics but, rather, invites the students to explore and develop an understanding of the logical structures inherent in the What mathematical content in Grade 9 can students discover (through the careful planning of a teacher) and what does a teacher need to tell the students?
+In this outcome, the term "percent" and the symbol "%" are both social conventions of the mathematics the students are learning and, as such, both are something that the teacher must tell the student.
+Representing percent and connecting it

+What mathematical content in Grade 6 can students discover (through the careful planning of a teacher) and what does a teacher need to tell the students?

 The plus sign, for example, and the symbols for subtraction, multiplication, and division are all arbitrary convention. ...
 Learning most of mathematics, however, relies on understanding its logical structures.
 The source of logical understanding is internal, requiring a child to process information, make sense of it, and figure out how to apply it.
 (Burns & Silbey, 2000, p.
-19) Teachers should model appropriate conventional vocabulary.
-(NCTM, 2000, p.
-131) mathematics in increasing patterns.
+19) to different types of contexts is the mathematics that students need to construct for themselves.
+This type of learning requires students to work concretely, physically, orally, pictorially, in writing, and symbolically.
+It also requires that students share their ideas with their classmates and reflect upon how the ideas and understandings of others relate to, inform, and clarify what students individually understand.
+In this type of learning, the teacher does not tell the students how to do the mathematics but, rather, invites the students to explore and develop an understanding of the logical structures inherent in the mathematics in increasing patterns.
 Thus, the teacher's role is to create inviting and rich inquiring tasks and to use questioning to effectively probe and further students' learning.